enricmartos/spottern-landing-page/README.md

 ## CI with GitHub Actions

-The workflow defined in [main.yml](https://github.com/enricmartos/spottern-landing-page/blob/master/.github/workflows/main.yml) consists of two jobs:
+The workflow defined in [main.yml](https://github.com/enricmartos/spottern-landing-page/blob/master/.github/workflows/main.yml) consists of two jobs that are triggered on every push to the master branch:

-- docker_hub_release: Build and push the docker image to Docker Hub registry
+- docker_hub_release: Build and push the docker image to Docker Hub registry.
+The previous [Automated Build](https://docs.docker.com/docker-hub/builds/) has been removed since now the push is included in this job.
 - heroku_release: Deploy the master branch to Heroku

 ## Build setup